ataradov/edbg/README.md

 Options:
-  -h, --help                 print this help message and exit -b, --verbose              print verbose messages -x, --reset <duration>     assert the reset pin before any other operation (duration in ms) -e, --erase                perform a chip erase before programming -p, --program              program the chip
+  -h, --help                 print this help message and exit -b, --verbose              print verbose messages -d, --version <version>    use a specified CMSIS-DAP version (default is best available) -x, --reset <duration>     assert the reset pin before any other operation (duration in ms) -e, --erase                perform a chip erase before programming -p, --program              program the chip